-Nearly four decades ago Alvin Weinberg and H. E. Goeller published a seminal essay $^{\rm l}$ that points out why a nuclear renaissance capable of dealing with the world's energy-related problems would have to be implemented with breeder-type reactors; i.e., because ^{235}U comprises only $\sim\!0.2\%$ of the world's potential nuclear fuel supply and is both expensive 2 and politically problematic to obtain, it is too costly to represent a truly sustainable fuel source for everyone. a,b Since the United States decided to focus exclusively on the plutonium-breeding, liquid metal-cooled, fast reactor3 of Argonne National Laboratory (ANL), today's Integral Fast Reactor (IFR^c) concept^{4-8} represents the only genuinely sustainable nuclear fuel cycle (Fig. 1) that could be implemented "quickly."
-Unfortunately, it possesses drawbacks in perception, waste, and cost that have rendered sustainable nuclear power a tough sell to both electrical utility CEOs and the public at large.
+Nearly four decades ago Alvin Weinberg and H. E. Goeller published a seminal essay that points out why a nuclear renaissance capable of dealing with the world's energy-related problems would have to be implemented with breeder-type reactors; i.e., because U comprises only ~0.2% of the world's potential nuclear fuel supply and is both expensive and politically problematic to obtain, it is too costly to represent a truly sustainable fuel source for everyone.a,b Since the United States decided bles, e.g., a Stir Melter.
+The HCl evolved by this process would be absorbed by an aqueous lithium/potassium hydroxide scrub solution, which would then be dried and recycled as fresh ER electrolyte.
+Because radioiodide would otherwise accumulate in the ER salt, the caustic scrub solution would occasionally be contacted with cuprous or silver chloride before recycle.
+This scenario's primary advantages would be much lower cost and approximately fivefold greater effective waste loading.
+This paper describes the experimental work supporting these contentions.

+to focus exclusively on the plutonium-breeding, liquid metal-cooled, fast reactor of Argonne National Laboratory (ANL), today's Integral Fast Reactor (IFRc) concept4-8 represents the only genuinely sustainable nuclear fuel cycle (Fig. 1) that could be implemented "quick-ly."d Unfortunately, it possesses drawbacks in perception,e waste, and cost that have rendered sustainable nuclear power a tough sell to both electrical utility CEOs and the public at large.

 One of the current IFR scenario's drawbacks (Fig. 2) is that the salt waste generated by its electrorefiner (ER) is to be converted to ceramic waste form (CWF) for disposal.
-10 Salt-seeking fission products (FP) plus the sodium that serves as a heat transfer agent in liquid metal-
+Salt-seeking fission products (FP) plus the sodium that serves as a heat transfer agent in liquid metal-